-1 In accordance with the EU Taxonomy Climate Delegated Act, buildings built from 1 January 2021 onwards should meet the 'NZEB -10%' criterion.
+In accordance with the EU Taxonomy Climate Delegated Act, buildings built from 1 January 2021 onwards should meet the 'NZEB -10%' criterion.
 In Norway, NZEB definitions were announced on 31 January 2023.
 Compliant buildings are assessed against the respective NZEB threshold published by the Norwegian Ministry, expressed as specific energy demand in kWh/m2.
 At the time of writing all Norwegian buildings with EPC labels of A and some EPC B labels are compliant with NZEB-10%.
 The full methodology and selection approach used for NZEB-10% compliant buildings will be published in a technical report from a specialized external consultant (Multiconsult).
 In addition, model estimates from Eiendomsverdi for PED may be used, as outlined in Eiendomsverdi's report.

-2 Qualifying building codes and/or EPC labels will be determined with the support of a specialised external consultant and may take into account guidance from the Norwegian Ministry and may use model estimates from Eiendomsverdi for PED where EPCs are missing.
+Qualifying building codes and/or EPC labels will be determined with the support of a specialised external consultant and may take into account guidance from the Norwegian Ministry and may use model estimates from Eiendomsverdi for PED where EPCs are missing.
 The Norwegian residential buildings under building codes TEK10 and TEK17 and EPC label A or B are within the top 15% as of FY23 statistics

-3 Qualifying buildings will be determined with the support of a specialised external consultant.
+Qualifying buildings will be determined with the support of a specialised external consultant.
 The initial primary energy demand and the estimated improvement is based on a detailed building survey, an energy audit conducted by an accredited independent expert or any other transparent and proportionate method, and validated through an Energy Performance Certificate.
 The 30% improvement results from an actual reduction in primary energy demand (where the reductions in net primary energy demand through renewable energy sources are not taken into account), and can be achieved through a succession of measures within a maximum of three years

-4 As per guidance laid out in the Final Report on Minimum Safeguards from the EU Commission
+As per guidance laid out in the Final Report on Minimum Safeguards from the EU Commission

-EU Taxonomy Assessment - performed by ISS-Corporate1
+EU Taxonomy Assessment - performed by ISS-Corporate

-Eika Green Bond Portfolio Alignment Q3 2024

-100% aligned (NOK 21.4bn total Green Eligible Assets)
+Eika Green Bond Portfolio 100% aligned (NOK 21.4bn total Green Eligible Assets) Alignment Q3 2024

 EU Enviro.
-EUT Eco nomic Activity: 7.7 Acquisition & Ownership of Buildings Objective EUT Criteria Eika Green Bond 🧖 1.
+EUT Eco nomic Activity: 7.7 Acquisition & Ownership of Buil Objective EUT Criteria 💾 Eika Green Bond 🐔 1.
 Mitigation Substantial Contribution i.
-Built <2021: EPC A or Top 15% approachii.
-Built ≥2021: NZEB -10% Buildings built ≥2021: Buildings complying with the relevant NZEB-10% threshold 2 Buildings built <2021: EPC A label or within the top 15% low carbon buildings in Norway 3 Aligned 2.
-Adaptation Do No Significant Harm i.
-Reducing material physical climate risksii.
-Supporting system adaptationiii.
-Monitoring adaptation results i.
-Green buildings are aligned with Norwegian environmental legislations via the building code, where an environmental risk assessment is conducted at the planning stage and relevant measures are applied to reduce identified risks ii.
-Green buildings do not increase the risks of adverse climate impact on other stakeholders and align with national adaptation efforts iii.
-Adaptation results can be monitored and measured → TEK10 & TEK17 Building Code Regulation (= Eika Green Bond Criteria) ensures new buildings are not prone to significant Physical Climate Risks e.g. Flooding; Storm Surges, Landslides → Eika Boligkreditt quarterly assessment of physical climate risks associated with properties in the cover pool Aligned - Minimum Social Safeguards i.
+Built <2021: EPC A or Top 15% approach ii.
+Built ≥2021: NZEB -10% Buildings built ≥2021: Buildings complying with the rethreshold Buildings built &lt;2021: EPC A label or within the top 15 Norway 2.
+Adaptation Do No Significant Harm Reducing material physical climate risks Supporting system adaptation Monitoring adaptation results Green buildings are aligned with Norwegian environm building code, where an environmental risk assessmen planning stage and relevant measures are applied to r Green buildings do not increase the risks of adverse cl stakeholders and align with national adaptation effort Adaptation results can be monitored and measured → TEK10 &amp; TEK17 Building Code Regulation (= Eika Gree new buildings are not prone to significant Physical Cli Storm Surges, Landslides → Eika Boligkreditt quarterly assessment of physical clin properties in the cover pool - Minimum Social Safeguards i.
 OECD Guidelines on Multinational Enterprises ii.
 UN Guiding Principles on Business and Human Rights iii.
-ILO Core Labour Conventions → Minimum Social Safeguards for mortgages to households 'not applicable' 4 Aligned
+ILO Core Labour Conventions → Minimum Social Safeguards for mortgages to househ